SkySingh04/Resume-Archive/README.md

 ## Resumes

-- **[First Resume: 27.12.22](https://github.com/Akash-Singh04/My-Resumes/blob/master/AKASH_SINGH_RESUME%20-%2027.12.22.pdf):My first attempt at crafting a resume using Canva fell short of professional standards.
+- [First Resume: 27.12.22](https://github.com/Akash-Singh04/My-Resumes/blob/master/AKASH_SINGH_RESUME%20-%2027.12.22.pdf):My first attempt at crafting a resume using Canva fell short of professional standards.
 It lacked compatibility with automated screening tools, included unnecessary elements like a personal photograph, and lacked the sophistication expected in professional documents.
 With guidance from mentors, I transitioned to LaTeX, refining my resume's format and content to align with industry standards.
 The journey underscores the importance of continuous learning and adaptation in career development.

 ## Latest Resume

-- **[Latest Resume: 16.01.24](https://github.com/Akash-Singh04/My-Resumes/blob/master/main.tex)**: This is my latest resume in LaTeX format.
+- [Latest Resume: 16.01.24](https://github.com/Akash-Singh04/My-Resumes/blob/master/main.tex): This is my latest resume in LaTeX format.
 Feel free to download and modify it as needed.